 What expertise and training do our staff have to support students with SEN?

-The staff work in SEN Teams as follows:- Nurture, Dyslexia, Moderate Learning Difficulties, Severe Learning Difficulties, Social, Emotional and Mental Health and Autistic Spectrum Difficulties.
+The staff work in SEN Teams as follows:- Nurture, Dyslexia, Moderate Learning Difficulties, Severe Learning Difficulties, Social, Emotional and Mental Health and Autistic Spectrum Condition.
 This supports students with SEN and has been rewarded with a number of external awards:- Autism accreditation and Full Dyslexia award.
 We also have NHS staff who keep our staff up to date on the medical needs of the students and train annually to ensure all staff in each team can meet the needs of their tutees.
-The speech and language and physiotherapist teams put individual packages together for students which are actioned by the teaching assistants as required.
+The speech and language and physiotherapist teams put individual packages together for students which are actioned by the support staff as required.

 How will we secure specialist expertise?